Advanced Care Paramedic

 working collaboratively with other health professionals in the patient’s best interest

 taking a leadership role in the workplace, practice and the community

 This program meets or exceeds the National Occupational Competencies as established by the Paramedic Association of Canada, and is accredited by the Canadian Medical Association.

-The regional program in victoria or Kelowna runs parallel to the New Westminster program with some components, such as lectures, being delivered via webcast.
-In addition regional students would be required to attend approximately 5 weeks of classes at the New Westminster campus, over the course of the 20 month program, for face to face sessions with specialist faculty.
+The regional cohort runs parallel to the New Westminster program with some components, such as lectures, being delivered via webcast.
+In addition, regional students are required to attend approximately 5 weeks of classes at the New Westminster campus, over the course of the 20-month program, for face-to-face sessions with specialist faculty.